GiaEdgington/Project-Before-You-Go-API/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Before You Go - Backend

+This app allows users to pick a trip destination and returns location-based book recommendations, enhancing awareness of the area’s culture and history prior to or during travel.

+## Goal

+Create a Rails restfulAPI with endpoints for users, Trips and Books.

+## Getting Started:

+* Run bundle install for dependencies
+* Run "rails db:migrate" to migrate your database
+* Run "rails db:seed" to seed various products and users
+* Run "rails s" to run your server

+Go to https://github.com/GiaEdgington/Project-Before-You-Go for frontend.

-Things you may want to cover:
+Open [http://localhost:3000] if you want to view it in the browser.

+## Built with:

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* PostgreSQL

-* Configuration
+* JSON Web Token

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* React

-* ...
+* CSS